DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 3. You start with 2 Jokers in your hand as *Fate Cards*.
 Any Aces drawn during play are also reserved as Fate Cards.
-At any time, you can discard a Fate Card to redraw and take the new value, or you can discard a Fate Card during combat to nullify one damage.
+At any time, you can discard a Fate Card to redraw and take the new value, you can discard a Fate Card to regenerate one *Fate Point*, or you can discard a Fate Card during combat to nullify one damage.

 4. You will have a Character Sheet with all the information about your character.
 This